-In Turkish Cuisine, we have more than 100 different varieties of meatball dish. ‘İzmir Köfte’, in English ‘İzmir Meatballs’, is one of them and it is very popular among the meatball lovers.
-You may think how all these meatball dishes are different than the other, but believe me; all meatball varieties in our cuisine are taste different than each other and ‘İzmir Köfte’ has no exception.
+In Turkish Cuisine, we have more than 100 different varieties of meatball dishes. İzmir Köfte, in English ‘İzmir Meatballs’, is one of them and it is very popular among all meatball lovers.
+You may think how all these meatball dishes are different than the other, but believe me; all meatball varieties in our cuisine are tasted different than each other, and ‘İzmir Köfte’ has no exception.

-‘İzmir Köfte’ is native to the İzmir city of Turkey. İzmir city is one of the most beautiful cities of Turkey and it is known as the ‘Pearl of Aegean’ among Turks.
+İzmir Köfte is native to the İzmir city of Turkey. İzmir city is one of the most beautiful cities of Turkey and it is known as the ‘Pearl of Aegean’ among Turks.
 It is the 3rd biggest city of Turkey with its population and economy.
-The city has around 600km coastline, 300 sunny days in a year, fertile lands and the amazing Aegean Sea that offers every shade of blue.
+The city has around 600km coastline, 300 sunny days in a year, fertile lands, and the amazing Aegean Sea that offers every shade of blue.
 Overall, this city offers everything you can ask for.
-It is a city that where history, culture, modernism and cuisine blends each other perfectly.
+It is a city that where history, culture, modernism, and local cuisine blend each other perfectly.

 For years, countless researches and excavations have been made to enlighten İzmir’s history.
-Even today, many historians, archaeologist and researchers from different universities around the globe are still investigating on the city’s historical development.
+Even today, many historians, archaeologists, and researchers from different universities around the globe are still investigating the city’s historical development.
 Each year, hundreds of tours are coming to Izmir city to see the history in place and to see Ephesus Ancient City.
-At below you can see the photo of the beautiful Ephesus Ancient City.
+Below you can see the photo of the beautiful Ephesus Ancient City.

-When you consider a city that has more than 3.000 years of history, you can easily see the historical reflections at the local dishes. İzmir city has countless famous dishes. ‘İzmir Köfte’ is only the one of them.
+When you consider a city that has more than 3.000 years of history, you can easily see the historical reflections on the local dishes. İzmir city has countless famous dishes. ‘İzmir Köfte’ is only one of them.
 I usually like to eat İzmir Köfte with Bulgur Pilaf aside.
-I think they are good combo. ‘İzmir Köfte’ look alike dish called as ‘Smyrna Meatballs’ at Greece.
-‘Smyrna Meatballs’ recipe carries more tomato paste then ‘İzmir Köfte’ in it.
+I think they are a good combo. İzmir Köfte look-alike dish called ‘Smyrna Meatballs’ in Greece.
+‘Smyrna Meatballs’ recipe carries more tomato paste than İzmir Köfte’s recipe in it.

-The city’s location, perfet climate and fertile lands provide a huge advantage to produce various types of ‘fresh’ vegetables.
-If you like quality and tasty food, you know how much fresh ingredients are important.
-So, it is not a surprise for me that this delicious dish native to the ‘Pearl of Aegean’.
+Due to the city’s geo-location, it offers a perfect climate and fertile lands provide a huge advantage to produce various types of ‘fresh’ vegetables.
+If you like quality and tasty food, you easily know that how much fresh ingredients are important.
+So, it is not a surprise for me that this delicious dish is native to the ‘Pearl of Aegean’.

 - 1 kg ground beef